Southern California White Collar Crime Attorney

 For many people, these crimes involve two separate problems: one, resolving your criminal case, and two, preserving your professional integrity.
 It is very important to begin working quickly on these cases in order to negotiate effectively with law enforcement and prosecutors.
 Often times, law enforcement officers are less savvy and educated about business transactions and dealings than those with actual business backgrounds and degrees, which leads to premature requests for criminal charges.

 This is where Mr. Geller’s business background can play a key role.
-As a business attorney in Pasadena, we have inside knowledge and experience with check cashing procedures, banking procedures, and the like.
+As a business attorney in Southern California, we have inside knowledge and experience with check cashing procedures, banking procedures, and the like.
 Where appropriate, we use forensic accountants to show a proper trail of money which will cease investigations and/or get charges dismissed.
 Complex business transactions require experienced, business educated individuals.
 We have handled many cases where initially the charges and investigation look devastating, but because of our involvement, the disruption to our client’s personal and professional life has been minimal.

 We have the insight and resources to make a compelling case on your behalf.